 Before discussing today’s topic, I think it is necessary to let everyone know the definitions related to it.

-Algorithms are automated systems used by social media platforms to decide which content can show to users, they are typically based on their behaviors and preferences.
+Algorithms are automated systems used by social media platforms to decide which content can show to users, they are typically based on their behaviours and preferences.
 These algorithms influence what people see and how they feel they should present themselves online (Baym& boyd, 2021).

 The Powerful Role of Algorithms